 - In 2050, GDP per capita in low-income countries would be almost 70% lower than it would be if all children were learning.

-In a recent interview with a parent of the scholarship recipients, he expressed his joy saying “I felt so happy to an extent that I shed tears when I learned that I had been successful with the scholarship.
+In an interview with a parent of one of the 2020 scholarship recipients, he expressed his joy saying “I felt so happy to an extent that I shed tears when I learned that I had been successful with the scholarship.
 The reason being that I had a daughter that was schooling at Jos and because I could not afford to pay for all my children’s school fees she was sent back home but now BG has given me hope that my daughter will surely have a better education.”

 For Mallam Murtala, he believes that the scholarship would enhance quality education, in his words “Because of the development BG had brought to us, the education of our children had started developing, but with this extra scholarship opportunity we are more grateful to BG for the tremendous effort towards developing our lives.”

-Anthonia Mark, a scholarship recipient is grateful that she can pursue her dreams; in her words “the scholarship will help my family to pay school fees for my younger ones comfortably especially now that my own schooling had been taken care of by BG”
+Anthonia Mark, another 2020 scholarship recipient is grateful that she can pursue her dreams; in her words “the scholarship will help my family to pay school fees for my younger ones comfortably especially now that my own schooling had been taken care of by BG”